 For free software, it’s one of the best, for sure.
 In conjunction with Logic Pro X, Final Cut Pro, and iMovie, I think that Apple is one of the best in terms of solid programs to use.

 Before we explore this topic in detail, I’m just going to say that I’m not a computer expert.
 However, I can offer my experiences and my thoughts on what I’ve been using thus far.

-The 15″ MacBook Pro with 512 GB of storage, 16GB of RAM, Solid State Harddrive, and the Intel UHD Graphics 630 Card, is probably the best laptop for Garageband users.
+The best laptop for Garageband users is the 15″ MacBook Pro with 512 GB of storage, 16GB of RAM, Solid State Harddrive, and the Intel UHD Graphics 630 Card.

 This is the one that I use (unfortunately, the cheaper 13″ version without as much power and memory), and thus far, there haven’t been any issues with the way that Garageband runs on it, however, we will explore some of the problems with the computer that aren’t Garageband-related.

 With that said, if you choose the option that I mentioned, the one with 16GB of RAM and 512GB of Storage with the 8-Core Intel Core i9 Processor, the Intel UHD Graphics 630 Card, and the SSD, you should be able to avoid the problems that I’ve had.

 For years, I used a 13″ MacBook Pro from 2010, which worked for a long time.

 In fact, the laptop still functions perfectly, however, it started to slow down and become a little more clunky, including one instance where it crashed and I lost everything on the computer temporarily while I was on vacation.

 Thankfully, I was able to pull the information off the computer and then wipe it clean, so I didn’t lose anything, and now I have a backup laptop sitting in my drawer.

 Regardless, I have a MacBook Pro from 2017 right now that’s also a 13″ laptop, and thus far, it works with Garageband without much issue.